 Is my contribution tax-deductible?

-Yes.
-Since you are contributing directly to our partner 501(c)(3) tax-exempt organizations, your gift is tax-deductible to the extent permitted by law.
+Donations to a specific household are direct contributions to our partner 501(c)(3) tax-exempt organizations and therefore your gift is tax-deductible to the extent permitted by law.